gbmhunter/blog/content/posts/updates/2015/01-31-january-2015-updates.md

 * New section called [Removing Exposed-Pad Vias That Are Automatically Added By The Footprint Wizard](/electronics/general/altium/altium-tricks-and-standards/#removing-exposed-pad-vias-that-are-automatically-added-by-the-footprint-wizard) added to the Altium Tricks And Standards page.
 * Information added to the Time Measurement Systems page about [Leap Smears](/programming/general/time-measurement-systems#leap-smears).
 * Additions to the Power Management page about [UVLO (under-voltage lockout).](/electronics/circuit-design/power-management#uvlo-under-voltage-lockout)
-* Added info about [Low-capacitance TVD diodes](/electronics/components/diodes/tvs-diodes/#low-capacitance) to the Diodes page.
+* Added info about [Low-capacitance TVS diodes](/electronics/components/diodes/tvs-diodes/#low-capacitance) to the Diodes page.
 * New page, [Arithmetic Operators, under Programming->Languages->C.](/programming/languages/c/arithmetic-operators)
 * Added information about the [atomicity of the C language's increment and decrement operators](/programming/languages/c/arithmetic-operators#atomicity).
 * Added new page, [Pumps](/mechanical/pumps), under Mechanical.